-The LeadingAge Center for Aging Services Technologies (CAST) has released the final product in an updated set of free tools designed to help long-term and post-acute care (LTPAC) organizations identify and select electronic health records (EHR) products.
+LeadingAge's Center for Aging Services Technologies (CAST) has released an updated portfolio of free tools designed to help long-term and post-acute care (LTPAC) organizations identify and select electronic health record (EHR) products.

 This collection of case studies highlights the impressive work being carried out by pioneers in the field of aging services.